yanoschik/PiPan_Cam/README.md

 -----
 You need <b>bc</b> installed:

      sudo apt-get install bc

 Usage with motioneye
 --------------------
 Current (2016/07/06) version of <a href="https://github.com/ccrisan/motioneye" target="_blank">motioneye</a> only offers a limited way of interfacing external/custom commands... via action buttons - see <a href="https://github.com/ccrisan/motioneye/wiki/Action-Buttons" target="_blank">here</a>.
 And you can use this to call your scripts, which move the camera.

-I've set that up using the scripts in [examples](/examples/) like this:
+I've set that up using the scripts in [examples](/examples/) folder like this:

      sudo cp <.yourfolder.>/PiPan_Cam/examples/pipan_go_home.sh /etc/motioneye/lock_1
      sudo cp <.yourfolder.>/PiPan_Cam/examples/pipan_step_left.sh /etc/motioneye/light_on_1